code-for-coffee/is-your-streaming-service-worth-it/README.md

 # Is your streaming service worth it?

 Find out if your streaming service is worth it or not (Last.fm account required).
+The class provided accepts three arguments:

+* your username for Last.fm
+* the price you'd pay for an individual song
+* how much you pay for subscription services in a year

 ## Usage